Ry-F3/doji_lite_api/README.md

 ![config](/media/screenshots/config.jpg)

-Update config vars on Heroku with approriate details in conjunction with your project.
+* *Update config vars on Heroku with approriate details for your project.*

 | Step | Description                           | Command                                 |
 |------|---------------------------------------|-----------------------------------------|